RunMat

 Data Analysis and Visualization

 The most common use cases for MATLAB alternatives are data analysis and visualization.
-Each free alternative handles these workflows differently:
+Each free alternative handles these workflows differently.

-Octave maintains strong compatibility with MATLAB’s syntax, supporting everyday data analysis tasks like matrix operations, file I/O, and 2D/3D plotting.
+Octave maintains strong compatibility with MATLAB's syntax, supporting everyday data analysis tasks like matrix operations and file I/O alongside 2D and 3D plotting.
 For most scripts, functions behave nearly identically.
-Octave 11 (February 2026) brought concrete performance improvements: convolution on short-by-wide arrays runs 10-150x faster depending on shape, and
+Octave 11 (February 2026) brought concrete performance improvements: convolution on short-by-wide arrays runs 10% to 150x faster depending on shape, and sum/cumsum on logical inputs are up to 6x faster.
+Visualization is less polished than MATLAB's, but functional.

 Python relies on specialized libraries.
-NumPy 2.0 (released June 2024) cleaned up ~10% of the main namespace, added a proper DType API for custom data types, and introduced a native
+NumPy 2.0 (released June 2024) cleaned up ~10% of the main namespace and added a proper DType API for custom data types, including a native StringDType.
+Pandas simplifies data wrangling, and Matplotlib and Seaborn offer flexible plotting.
+The syntax differs from MATLAB and takes some adjustment, but Python's library set goes well beyond numerical analysis.
+Engineers can clean data, apply ML models, query databases, and automate workflows in the same environment.

 Julia combines math-friendly syntax with high performance.
-Packages like DataFrames.jl support structured data handling, while Plots.jl and related libraries enable visualization.
+Packages like DataFrames.jl support structured data handling, while Plots.jl and related libraries handle visualization.
 Its 1-based indexing and matrix-oriented design feel familiar to MATLAB users.
 Julia 1.12 (October 2025) improved the interactive workflow: constants and structs can now be redefined through the world-age mechanism, and Revise.jl 3.13 makes this automatic, so engineers no longer need to restart Julia after changing a type definition.
 Julia has fewer packages than Python, but the collection is growing fast.

 Simulation and System Modeling

-ode45,ode23) and a control package (tf,step,lsim) for transfer functions and state-space models.
-Engineers can simulate filters, controllers, or dynamic systems using almost the same functions as in MATLAB (tf,step,lsim), which means the transition requires almost no syntax changes. - Python, with libraries like SciPy and python-control, provides mature tools for system simulation and modeling.
+Python, with libraries like SciPy and python-control, provides mature tools for system simulation and modeling.
 Performance is good when using optimized SciPy solvers or NumPy operations.

 To see the difference a JIT makes, run this million-iteration loop right here; an interpreter would crawl through it: